The Wonderful World of the Web

 Parent’s cybersafety toolbox

 Want to teach your kids about online safety?
 Arm yourself with the right tools for the job.
 Visit the internet links below and have a look at the range of online resources that can help you and your children stay safe on the internet.
-There are games and quizzes and information for parents and children.
-If your child has their own laptop for school the Help button on their desktop will take them to the government cybersafety site for them to get help.
+There are games and quizzes and information for parents and children and help for reporting any online bullying or inappropriate contact with your child.